-Column Description Department From the drop-down, type and/or select the department name or number.
-NOTE: Departments will only display in the list if they are not already added to this table.
-So if the table already includes every department from the core system dimensions, then no departments will display because they have already been added to the table.
+Column Description Department From the drop-down, select the desired department.
+A search field is available to help find specific departments, if needed.
+For new departments only.
+NOTE: Departments will only appear in the list if they are not already added to this table.
+If no departments appear, the table already includes every department from the core system dimensions.
+Department Select one of the following to describe the cost type for the department: type • NA - Fully ignore Direct - Provides patient care Indirect - Does not provide direct patient care Deadend - Receives allocations but ignore for cost calculation Costmap Select the department that the department costs rolls up to.
+A search field is available to help find specific departments, if needed.

-Column Description Department Select one of the following to describe the cost type for the department: type NA - Fully ignore Direct - Provides patient care Indirect - Does not provide direct patient care Deadend - Receives allocations but ignore for cost calculation Cost map Select the department that the department costs rolls up to.
-Variability percentage (%) Type the variability percentage for the costs assigned to this department based on patient volume.
+Column Description Variability percentage (%) Enter the variability percentage for the costs assigned this department based on patient volume or use the arrows to select it.
 For example, a nursing department is likely variable based on the number of patients they treat, while an administration department is likely fixed since these employees are usually salaried which does not vary based on patient volume.
-Actions Do one of the following: • To save your row changes, click the disk icon 💾.
-To discard your changes and revert to the original entries, click the circular arrow icon .
+Actions Do one of the following: To save your row changes, click the save icon .
+To discard your changes, click the undericen .

-- If you are creating a new model, the next step is to configure variability exceptions.
-Click Next in the bottom right corner of the page or click the Variability exceptions tab at the top of the page. - If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+- 7. If you are creating a new model, the next step is to configure variability exceptions.
+Click Next in the bottom right corner of the page or click the Variability exceptions tab at the top of the page. - 8.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.